tc39/notes/es8/2017-11/nov-30.md

 DE: It seems a clear way forward to say we can support ASI here but we're not sure how many more features will continue to work out like this.

-ARE: I was going to say the same thing - we should think about a long term path in general, around making decisions of including ASI in future features.
+AKI: I was going to say the same thing - we should think about a long term path in general, around making decisions of including ASI in future features.

 CM: It sounds like what we're coming to is "we'll continue supporting ASI while it's not too much trouble".
 If it gets in our way we'll stop using it but otherwise keep using it.